 After arriving in Mykonos and unpacking, Bridget and I decided to look for a place to eat dinner.
-It took longer than expected to find a reasonably priced place that had food we could both agree on without getting distracted by the fashionable shops, but our walk toward dinner took us past the windmills that were glowing beneath the sunset, and by the crashing waves that made their way all the way up to the patio’s of the outside eating area at the Little Venice Restaurants.
-We finally picked a place right outside of Little Venice, because we decided it was too windy to be right on the water.
-We ate at Paraportiani’s, where Bridget ordered Baklava for desert to try and embrace the culture.
+We walked past fashionable shops, windmills glowing beneath the sunset, and crashing waves that make their way all the way to the patios of the Little Venice restaurants.
+We finally chose Paraportiani’s, where Bridget ordered Baklava for desert to try and embrace the culture.
 We both enjoyed our meals and after checking out some more shops (they don’t close until about 1 a.m.) we went to bed early, tired from our travels.

 The next morning we woke up, grabbed a simple breakfast, and found a bus to Ornos, a beach recommended by a local that was said to be less crowded than the well-known “Paradise Beach.”
 Ornos was very different than I had imagined.
-Everyone was dressed to the nines and sat on couches smoking their cigarettes and ordering cocktails.
-Bridget and I tried to get two chairs under an umbrella, but seeing that would be about 30 euro each, we went for the sun instead.
-We spent our day laying out, people watching and dipping in the clear water, although we did find even this beach to be extremely crowded.
+Everyone was dressed to the nines and sat on couches smoking cigarettes and ordering cocktails.
+Bridget and I tried to get two chairs under an umbrella, but realizing it would cost about 30 euro each, we chose the sun instead.
+We spent our day lounging, people watching and dipping in the clear water, although we did find this beach to be extremely crowded.
 It is peak season, being August in Mykonos.

 Mykonos is known for it’s nightlife, so I’m excited to see what that has to offer.
 It is very different here from the small Italian towns that I’ve gotten used to, but it’s amazing finally being in the place I’ve always wanted to see.